benidevo/vega-ai-extension/README.md

 3. Add your notes (optional)
 4. Hit save and you're done

-No more copy-pasting job details into spreadsheets.
+No more copy-pasting job details.

 ## 📥 Get Started